 It may be necessary to make modifications to your bathroom to facilitate your return home.
-The occupational therapist can discuss the following bathroom modifications with you at the preadmission clinic visit:
+The occupational therapist can discuss the following bathroom modifications with you at the pre-admission clinic visit:

-- Installing a toilet safety frame, in order to facilitate sitting on the toilet and getting back up (optional). - Removing bathtub sliding doors and replacing them with a shower curtain (optional). - □ Installing a bath transfer bench or a bathboard in the bathtub, and/or a shower seat in the shower unit (optional). - Installing non-slip mats inside and outside the bathtub. - Installing a hand-held shower in the bathtub/shower unit.

-Installing wall-mounted grab bars (optional).
+- Installing a toilet safety frame or an elevated toilet seat, in order to facilitate sitting on the toilet and getting back up. - Removing bathtub sliding doors and replacing them with a shower curtain (optional). - Installing a bath transfer bench or a bathboard in the bathtub, and/or a shower seat in the shower unit (optional). - Installing non-slip mats inside and outside the bathtub. - Installing a hand-held shower in the bathtub/shower unit. - Installing wall-mounted grab bars (optional).
 Never use the towel bars or the soap holder for support.